Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 Managing Concentrated Stock Positions for P&G Employees

-As a dedicated Procter & Gamble (P&G) employee, you may have accumulated a substantial position in P&G stock through years of service and participation in the Profit Sharing Trust & Employee Stock Ownership Plan (PST Plan).
-While this concentrated holding can be a testament to your commitment and the company’s success, it also introduces unique risks that require careful management—especially as you approach retirement.
+As a dedicated Procter & Gamble (P&G) employee, you likely have accumulated a substantial position in P&G stock through years of service and participation in the Profit Sharing Trust & Employee Stock Ownership Plan (PST Plan).
+While this concentrated holding can be a testament to your commitment and the company’s success, it also introduces unique risks that require careful management, especially as you approach retirement.

 Understanding Your P&G Stock Position